brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 Moreover, as a language without named arguments, we have a different problem when it comes to `@_generic_@` here.
 It takes two `int`s and a `bool`.
 There is no natural order for these parameters, so who knows what `@_generic_@(1, 4, false)` means &mdash; especially since `@_generic_@(false, 1, 4)` would also compile.
 This suggests simply not having it as a user-facing algorithm.
 Or we could use an aggregate to mock up named arguments via designated-initializers, as in `@_generic_@({.step=1, .size=4, .partial=false})`.
 This is a very useful pattern, but one which has no precedent in the standard library as of this writing.

+Ultimately, we don't think an algorithm like `@_generic_@` would necessarily be useful for C++, and it wouldn't really help much in specifying either `chunk` or `slide` (and definitely not `stride`).
+But these are important algorithms that come up frequently enough to be in consideration for Tier 1.
+We tentatively label them all as Tier 2, but at the higher end of Tier 2.

 ## The take/drop family

 In C++20 already we have several views that pass through some subset of the initial range &mdash; without modifying any of the elements.
 Those are: `take`, `take_while`, `drop`, and `drop_while`.
 There are actually many more algorithms in this family that are all quite similar.
 Nearly all of these range adapters can be implemented in terms of adapters that already exist, although we can typically do better if we make them all first-class.
 The question is really what is it that we want to do here?